raiment-studios/monorepo/README.md

 # Raiment Studios monorepo (WIP)

 This is the monorepo for Raiment Studio.

-The current project include:
+Work is defined into the following projects:

 * **Company** - how we work: consistent processes aimed to make communications & decisions clear
 * **Worldbuilding** - open-content describing the world of Kestrel